Sociology

 About the Program

-The sociology major at Drexel University has three components: theory, methods, and substantive coursework.
+Sociology investigates how communities are formed and maintained and how people resist social conventions and inequalities.
+The Sociology major at Drexel University has three components: theory, methods, and substantive coursework.
 It also features specialized coursework relating to social justice issues.

 Specialized social justice coursework is typically carried out in connection with community groups and organizations.
 It is a way the Sociology Program and Drexel University as a whole seek to become practically engaged with the wider community while promoting social justice.